Frequently Asked Questions

 Yes, you can import the exports from Pix4Dmapper into Pix4Dfields.

-Pix4Dfields processes the data locally, offline, on your desktop.
+Pix4Dfields newest processing engine processes the data locally, offline, on your desktop.

 Pix4Dfields is offered with monthly and a yearly licenses, please visit our store page for more information.

 No, Pix4Dfields is only offered as a monthly or a yearly subscription.